Paraguay expedition: Incompetent diplomacy

 In less than six months an accumulation of diplomatic altercations had produced a full-fledged dispute that would almost to lead to war.
 In summary, the sequence of mistakes leading to the breakdown in relations was: (1) a diplomat failing to proof-read an international treaty; (2) while a guest of Paraguay and in defiance of its government, insensitively steaming into Brazil; (3) the inappropriate behavior of consul Hopkins; (4) defiantly taking Hopkins and documents away in an U.S. warship; (5) using Lieutenant Page in the sensitive matter of the unratified treaty; (6) defying Fort Itapirú.
 These things might have been avoided if both sides had had a competent diplomatic service to untangle misunderstandings in good time, but they did not.

 Paraguay

 López has been described as "an egotist who refused to maintain an adequate diplomatic service".
 Paraguay had a minister of foreign relations in Asunción, but he was a mere figurehead: López did not even allow his foreign ministers to open diplomatic correspondence.
 López had no representatives abroad "and did not care to get information about the outside world".

+At various times López was troubled by foreign envoys (e.g. Hopkins) who were exceeding their instructions.
+He did not know to take the elementary precaution of requiring them to produce their diplomatic credentials.